How to Start an Online Shop: A Beginner's Guide

 cw-man-looking-at-phone-w720h405

-shutterstock/Michal Sanca
+Shutterstock/Michal Sanca

 In particular, the use of cookies allows you to analyze the behaviour of your website visitors.
 You can use the information for example for Google Analytics or for a more personalised advertising strategy on social networks like Facebook and Instagram.